We asked business professionals to review the solutions they use. Here are some excerpts of what they said:

 Backup Exec delivers powerful, flexible, and easy-to-use backup and recovery to protect your entire infrastructure whether built upon virtual, physical, or a combination of both.
 Backup Exec is licensed per media server, agent and option.

-Quest Rapid Recovery is ranked 21st in Backup and Recovery Software with 6 reviews while Veritas Backup Exec is ranked 16th in Backup and Recovery Software with 14 reviews.
-Quest Rapid Recovery is rated 8.2, while Veritas Backup Exec is rated 8.0.
-The top reviewer of Quest Rapid Recovery writes "Simple to set up and use, good support, and deduplication saves us money on storage costs".
+Quest Rapid Recovery is ranked 17th in Backup and Recovery Software with 9 reviews while Veritas Backup Exec is ranked 16th in Backup and Recovery Software with 17 reviews.
+Quest Rapid Recovery is rated 9.2, while Veritas Backup Exec is rated 7.6.
+The top reviewer of Quest Rapid Recovery writes "Reduced our admin time by approximately 95%, paid for itself over and over, and doesn't require a whole lot of administration".
 On the other hand, the top reviewer of Veritas Backup Exec writes "Excellent backup capabilities with good technical support and a fairly easy initial setup".
-Quest Rapid Recovery is most compared with Veeam Backup & Replication, Rubrik, Acronis Backup, Zerto and Cohesity DataProtect, whereas Veritas Backup Exec is most compared with Veeam Backup & Replication, Veritas NetBackup, Acronis Backup, Veritas System Recovery and Veritas SaaS Backup.
+Quest Rapid Recovery is most compared with Veeam Backup & Replication, Rubrik, Acronis Backup, Zerto and Unitrends, whereas Veritas Backup Exec is most compared with Veeam Backup & Replication, Veritas NetBackup, Acronis Backup, Veritas System Recovery and Veritas SaaS Backup.
 See our Quest Rapid Recovery vs. Veritas Backup Exec report.

 See our list of best Backup and Recovery Software vendors.